On the manager node

 docker service ls

-# See which nodes are running the replicas
+# See which nodes are running each replica

 version: '3.8'